 It’s not uncommon for a US supermarket to stock only white, whole wheat and cake flour, but German flour has so many types that you may need this brief guide to know which to use for bread, cake, cookies, pancakes, etc. Some of these flours are available in the US and at our store.

 Glattes Mehl (Smooth flour)

 These flours are very finely ground, soft to the touch and with a “dusty” consistency.
-You’ll find them used in our baking mixes for the following baked goods:
+You’ll find them used in our baking mixes for pancakes, waffles and biscuits.: